CameronP2018/Cognito-email-mfa/README.md

 MAKE SURE TO HAVE MFA TURNED OFF.
 MFA will be sent via email so we dont need it on

 In the triggers section add the triggers created earlier to corresponding cognito triggers i.e define, create and verify

+create a client app - make sure to untick the client secret!